God Is Not Great

-God Is Not Great (sometimes stylized as god is not Great) is a 2007 book by British-American author and journalist Christopher Hitchens, in which he makes a case against organized religion.
-It was originally published in the United Kingdom by Atlantic Books as God Is Not Great: The Case Against Religion and in the United States by Twelve as God Is Not Great: How Religion Poisons Everything, but was republished by Atlantic Books in 2017 with no subtitle.
+God Is Not Great (sometimes stylized as god is not Great) is a 2007 book by journalist Christopher Hitchens in which he makes a case against organized religion.
+It was originally published in the United Kingdom by Atlantic Books as God Is Not Great: The Case Against Religion and in the United States by Twelve as God Is Not Great: How Religion Poisons Everything, but in 2017 Atlantic Books republished it with no subtitle.

 Hitchens posited that organized religion is "violent, irrational, intolerant, allied to racism, tribalism, and bigotry, invested in ignorance and hostile to free inquiry, contemptuous of women and coercive toward children" and sectarian, and that accordingly it "ought to have a great deal on its conscience".
 He supports his position with a mixture of personal stories, documented historical anecdotes and critical analysis of religious texts.
 His commentary focuses mainly on the Abrahamic religions, although it also touches on other religions, such as Eastern religions.
-The book received mixed reviews and sold well.
+The book sold well and received mixed reviews, with some critics finding historical inaccuracies in the text and some finding the book highly important.

+The title of the book negates the Muslim affirmation Allahu akbar, which translates as "God is great".

 Summary

-Chapter One: Putting It Mildly

-Hitchens writes that, at the age of nine, he began to question the teachings of his Bible instructor, and began to see critical flaws in apologetic arguments, most notably the argument from design.
-He discusses people who become atheists, describing some as people who have never believed, and others as those who have separately discarded religious traditions.
-He asserts that atheists who disagree with each other will eventually side together on whatever the evidence most strongly supports.
-He discusses why human beings have a tendency towards being "faithful" and argues that religion will remain entrenched in the human consciousness as long as human beings cannot overcome their primitive fears, particularly that of their own mortality.
-He concludes by saying that he would not want to eradicate religion if the faithful would "leave him alone", but ultimately they are incapable of this.

-Chapter Two: Religion Kills

-Hitchens lays out his central thesis for this chapter: religion is not content with claims about the next world and must seek to interfere with the lives of nonbelievers.